craicic/p10-library-service/README.md

 Web service for the library project.
 It provide a SOA api.

-## Upcoming Version

 ##### 1.0.1

-Will address a bug listed below.

-## Known bug

-A user can extends a loan while out-of-date.
+Will address a user could extend a loan while out-of-date.